IELTS or TOEFL: Which one is better For USA?

 How to prepare for TOEFL?

-Even the fluent English speakers should take a practise exam because the test is so complicated.
+Even fluent English speakers should take a practice exam because the test is so complicated.
 Test takers can get a feel for the exam's topics, structure, and regulations by taking practise exams.
 On its website, ETS, for instance, provides both free and paid TOEFL preparation tools.
 Students can enrol in, pay for, and complete a variety of courses to assist them learn the skills necessary to demonstrate their best language talents during the test.

 Related articles